-"We tend to separate our brain from the rest of our body, but good health means good health from a holistic perspective – from head to toe," says Dr. Gabriela Cora, a board-certified psychiatrist and a medical director for Aetna Behavioral Health.
+"We tend to separate our brain from the rest of our body, but good health means good health from a holistic perspective – from head to toe," says Dr. Gabriela Cora, a board-certified psychiatrist.
 "Why wouldn't we think eating well would also impact our mental health?"

 The connection between diet and emotions stems from the close relationship between your brain and your gastrointestinal tract, often called the “second brain.”

 Here’s how it works: Your GI tract is home to billions of bacteria that influence the production of neurotransmitters, chemical substances that constantly carry messages from the gut to the brain.
 (Dopamine and serotonin are two common examples.)

 Eating healthy food promotes the growth of “good” bacteria, which in turn positively affects neurotransmitter production.
 A steady diet of junk food, on the other hand, can cause inflammation that hampers production.
 When neurotransmitter production is in good shape, your brain receives these positive messages loud and clear, and your emotions reflect it.
 But when production goes awry, so might your mood.